ARTICLES OF PRACTICE (CHURCH POLITY)

 Section 4: Anointing—It is the practice of the church to anoint the sick with oil in the name of the Lord (Mark 6:13; Jms 5:13-16).

-Section 5: Pacifism—The founding fathers of the church did not believe in active participation in war by military service but did provide patriotic assistance to their country through alternate service.
+Section 5: Pacifism—The founders of the church did not believe in active participation in war by military service but did provide patriotic assistance to their country through alternate service.
 We continue to support those who conscientiously choose to serve their country in a non-violent manner.

 Section 1: Licensing—Having received a call to the ministry, an individual may request to the pastor consideration for licensing.
 The pastor will review this request with the elders and deacons, who will, upon approval, submit it at a regular or a specially called business meeting of the church.
 If the members vote to approve the request, the applicant will be licensed to preach for one year and may renew that license for as many years as is mutually agreed.
 The church will issue a temporary Certificate of Licensing to the applicant at an installation ceremony in one of the regular worship services.